- 1 Applications

 Manage OpenMedia Endpoints

-Click Manage OpenMedia Endpoint to select and assign an OpenMedia endpoint to a digital application.
-For example, you might want to add an endpoint for Facebook, WhatsApp, or Twitter, so that if a customer contacts you from one of these social media platforms or services, Designer detects which channel the message is coming from and launches the appropriate application for managing and routing that type of interaction.
+For example, you might want to add an endpoint for Facebook, Twitter, or WhatsApp, so that if a customer contacts you from one of these social media platforms or services, Designer detects which channel the message is coming from and launches the appropriate application for managing and routing that type of interaction.
 If applicable, Designer can also send or post messages back to the incoming channel.

 Disconnect Phone Numbers and Chat Endpoint